kbrown01/SportStandingsScores/README.md

 ## Prerequisites

-As for the GUI, there are of course some standard cards like horizontal-stack and vertical-stack.
-But there are also several custom cards used.
+As for the GUI, there are several custom cards used.
 These include:

 - [Teamtracker](https://github.com/vasqued2/ha-teamtracker)
 - [Flex-Table](https://github.com/custom-cards/flex-table-card)